odoo/documentation/content/applications/finance/fiscal_localizations/peru.rst

 OSE and the SUNAT.
 The following message is displayed at the top of the invoice:

 .. image:: peru/peru-posted-invoice.png
-   :align: center
-   :alt: Sending of EDI Invoice in blue
+   :alt: Sending of EDI Invoice in blue.

 Asynchronous means that the document is not sent automatically after the invoice has been posted.